mobilebarn/UNIFIED_COMMERCE/PROJECT_STATUS_SUMMARY.md

-# UNIFIED COMMERCE PLATFORM - PROJECT STATUS SUMMARY
+# RETAIL OS - PROJECT STATUS SUMMARY

 ## 📅 Date: September 7, 2025

 ## 🎯 Executive Summary

-We have successfully completed the core backend infrastructure of the Unified Commerce Platform, with all 8 microservices properly connected to the GraphQL Federation Gateway.
+We have successfully completed the core backend infrastructure of Retail OS, with all 8 microservices properly connected to the GraphQL Federation Gateway.
 The frontend applications (admin panel and storefront) are running and now connected to the GraphQL Federation Gateway with real data.
 Our next focus is to complete the remaining functionality in both frontend applications.

 ## ✅ Major Accomplishments